sebproell/4C/doc/readthedocs/about.rst

 and to advance complex models for real-world applications, all based on a proper theoretical foundation and with verified and state-of-the-art methods and software implementations.
-Since suitable tools are often not available either in commercial or in other (academic) research codes, we want to close this gap by developing |FOURC|, a comprehensive multi-physics simulation framework.
+Since suitable tools are often not available either in commercial or in other (academic) research codes, we want to close this gap by developing |FOURC|, a comprehensive multiphysics simulation framework.
 |FOURC| originated in the 2000s at the `Institute for Computational Mechanics <https://www.epc.ed.tum.de/lnm/home/>`_ of the Technical University of Munich [#f1]_.

 .. rubric:: Footnotes